zebuti/alx-pre_course/README.md

 # alx-pre_course
-this is my first readme update
+this is my first readme updated